HERA-Team/rids/README.md

 # SpectrumPeak
 Adds additional attributes and defines the feature_sets.
 Redefines reader/writer/info to include the additional attributes.
-Current scripts are `specpeak.py` and `sphandle.py`
+Current scripts are:

+* `specpeak.py`
+generates spectrum_peak ridz files from spectrum data files.
+Includes a few general tools.

+* `sphandle.py`
+handles ridz files for display, analysis, etc

 The feature_sets are in a dictionary, with a key_name of `[optional_name.]timestamp.polarization`